Pain Stop MD: Leg & Knee Injury Treatment For Texas Workers & Federal Employees

 - Knee injuries keep government workers out of work twice the amount of time (over 19 days) than they do private industry workers (over 9 days).

-Our experienced medical professionals and board-certified doctor can help workers in the Dallas area recover from their workplace injuries.
+Our experienced medical professionals and the board-certified doctor can help workers in the Dallas area recover from their workplace injuries.
 At Pain Stop MD, we offer a full-service clinic for all a patient’s needs, from consultations and diagnostic tests to physical therapy and pain management programs.
 Care, compassion, and thoughtfulness are a part of our treatment plan for every patient we deal with, as we’re able to guide you through your recovery and the workers’ compensation process.

 Contact us today if you’re looking for a consultation, a second opinion, or if you just want to learn more about the services our clinic provides.